collectiveaccess/ProvidenceDocs/_source/providence/user/import/c_creating_mapping.rst

 Column 3: CA table.element
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 As a crosswalk, the import mapping spreadsheet determines where data comes from outside of CollectiveAccess (source data), but it also determines where that data will go in CollectiveAccess.
-Similarly to how Column 2 defines the source data, Column 3 determines where that source data goes in CollectiveAccess, using various ca_table.element_codes.
+Similarly to how Column 2 defines the source data, Column 3 determines where that source data goes in CollectiveAccess, using various **ca_table.element_codes.**

 This column declares the bundle code or metadata element in CollectiveAccess that the source data will be mapped to.
 It is possible to view what metadata elements are available and their formatting directly in CollectiveAccess.
-To do so, Manage/My Preferences/Developer/Show Bundle Codes, and select a preference.
-Navigate back to any record’s page, and these codes will be displayed; these then can go directly into Column 3.
+To do so, navigate to **Manage > My Preferences > Developer > Show Bundle Codes**, and select a preference.
+Navigate back to any record’s page, and these codes will be displayed for each field; these then can go directly into Column 3.
 To copy a bundle code, simply select it, and paste into the import mapping spreadsheet.

-When you are importing to simple free text, DateRange, Numeric, Currency, or other kinds of datatypes, ca_table.element code is about all you need.
+When you are importing to simple free text, DateRange, Numeric, Currency, or other kinds of datatypes, a **ca_table.element** code is all that is needed.

-.. note:: When creating Lot records in an import mapping, set the ca_table.element_code to ca_objects.lot_id.
+.. note:: When creating Lot records in an import mapping, set the **ca_table.element_code** to **ca_objects.lot_id**.

 However, there are a few cases where some additional steps are involved.

-1. Mapping to Containers: A Container is a metadata element that contains sub-elements.
-In order to import to specific sub-elements within a Container, you must cite the element codes for both the Container itself, as well as the code for the sub-element that is your ultimate target.

-In our sample mapping, the Date import is an example of this.
-In the sample profile, you'll notice that the Date field is actually a container with two sub-elements: a date range field for the date itself, and a date type drop-down menu to qualify the date.

-Finally, all of the above is assuming that your data corresponds to the primary table of your import mapping.
-That is, you have object-level data importing to the object table.

-However, data will usually contain references to related tables, such as related entities, related lots, related collections, related storage locations, and so on.
+For more, see `Containers <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/containers.html#import-containers>`_ and `Using Bundle Codes in an Import Mapping <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/import_ref_bundlecodes.html#import-import-ref-bundlecodes>`_.

 .. _import_group: